getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 ## DESCRIPTION

-**redash-migrate** is a command-line program to move data from one Redash instance to another .
+**redash-migrate** is a command-line program to move data from one instance of Redash V10 instance to another .
 It requires the Python interpreter, version 3.6+, and it is not platform specific.
 It should work on your Unix box, on Windows or on macOS.
 It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

 ```bash
 redash-migrate [COMMAND]